Phone-GWP-group

 Identifying missing parts of your shipment

-Similar to the significance of a detailed description, including each package’s specific volume and weight on your export packing list is essential.
+As with the importance of a detailed description, including each package’s specific volume and weight on your export packing list is essential.

-Should there be any disparities in the weight of your cargo during its journey, the shipper can refer to the packing document to ascertain if any items are missing or have been removed.
+Should there be any discrepancies in the weight of your cargo during its journey, the shipper can refer to the packing document to determine whether any items are missing or have been removed.

 Further help in identifying shipments

-If they lack information on the overall volume and weight of the shipment, your shipper will be unable to identify any inconsistencies between different destinations.
+If they lack information on the shipment’s overall volume and weight, your shipper will be unable to identify inconsistencies across different destinations.

 Commercial invoice